YG974/ft_server/README.md

 Make sure Docker Desktop is running and you are in the ft_server directory.
 * To build the docker image :
 Run `docker build -t ft_server .`
-* To run the docker image, and access to the services :
+* To run the docker image, and access services :
 Run `docker run -p 80:80 -p 443:443 -d ft_server .`

 The services are now running.